 Around that headband is some plantronics branding.
 That means the headphones can stick out a bit.
 They are meant for sporty people, and the design follows that.
-There’s no flat color options, so they may be a bit tacky for everyday use.
+There are no flat color options, so they may be a bit tacky for everyday use.

 The finish is reflective as well, meaning you’re covered for a nighttime jog or walk.

-There’s additionally function for double and triple touching the buttons, but it becomes confusing quick.
+There’s an additional function for double and triple touching the buttons, but it becomes confusing quickly.
 Many Bluetooth earbuds have more elegant solutions.
 While I understand what Plantronics is going for, it becomes hard to navigate quickly.

 However, not all is well.
 While the fit is fine for most, it becomes problematic if you’re wearing a hat or sunglasses.
-The rigidity is nice, but there’s some issues in terms of ergonomics.
+The rigidity is nice, but there are some issues in terms of ergonomics.

-These earbuds are about as feature rich as they come.
-It’s clear Plantronics really tried to push them over the edge, making them in all-in-one package in the feature department.
-They’re water and sweat proof, come with some extra goodies, and have enough battery life to last you through the day.
+These earbuds are about as feature-rich as they come.
+It’s clear Plantronics really tried to push them over the edge, making them in an all-in-one package in the feature department.
+They’re water and sweat-proof, come with some extra goodies and have enough battery life to last you through the day.